Tornadoes of 2023: September 21 (Germany)

 On September 21, a severe thunderstorm in western Germany spawned a strong IF2 tornado that moved through parts of Rhineland-Palatinate, causing damage in and around several small towns.
 The tornado first touched down in Hommerdingen, where homes sustained roof damage and a couple of small farm buildings were damaged or destroyed.
 It strengthened as it hit the neighboring town of Nusbaum, where well-built masonry homes and buildings had their roofs torn off, a few outbuildings were destroyed, and large trees were snapped.
 The tornado maintained its strength as it exited Nusbaum and struck a rural property just northeast of town, where more large trees were snapped or stripped of their branches and a house was completely unroofed.
 Continuing to the northeast, the tornado weakened as it downed some trees and tree limbs in and around Halsdorf.
 The damage path turned in a more north-northeasterly direction as the tornado impacted Bettingen and Mülbach, inflicting minor roof tile damage and snapping trees in both towns.
 Additional tree damage occurred near Brecht and Wißmannsdorf before the tornado dissipated.
 Two people were injured by the tornado, which was on the ground for 13 km and had a maximum path width of 200 meters.

 October

 October 4 (Brazil)

-A strong tornado developed in southern Brazil, affecting the city of Cascavel in Paraná.
+On October 4, a strong tornado occurred in southern Brazil, affecting the city of Cascavel in Paraná.
 Roofs and trees were significantly damaged, and a building was destroyed.
 The tornado was rated F2 by SIMEPAR.